animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of Apache Geode’s plumbing.
-SDG’s new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).
+Spring Data for GemFire makes it easy to define and register CQs, along with an associated listener to handle and process CQ events without all the cruft of Apache Geode's plumbing.
+SDG's new annotation-based configuration for CQs builds on the existing Continuous Query support in the [continuous query listener container](#apis:continuous-query).